 At the Kinnelon Library, we have a wide range of adult programs to appeal to every sensibility.
 Our goal is to inspire, educate, and promote the well-being of the public.
 Our past offerings have included drawing workshops, cooking classes, numerous history lectures, craft classes, supernatural seminars, ballroom dance, and concerts.
 We also have a wide range of ongoing programs, such as knitting, an adult book club, drop-in crafts, and exercise classes.

-Saturdays – 9:30 am – FREE – Live with Rina beginning September 5-Anyone can Zumba anywhere!
-Zumba will now be held via Zoom for the duration of the COVID-19 crisis.
+Zumba-Saturdays at 9:00 am-beginning January 7-Anyone can Zumba anywhere!
+Now on Zoom!
 All you need is a smart phone, tablet, or computer.
 Please register on our website.
 The link to our Zoom meeting ID and password will be sent to your email.
 Connecting is easy, either enter the meeting ID and password on your Zoom app or click on the link from the email that you will receive after registering.
-Register by Friday, at 5PM, for Saturdays class.
+Register by Friday, at 5PM, for Saturday class.
 Click here to register.

 8 Classes-In Person-10:00 am – Tuesdays-beginning January 3 YOGA course led by Tara Temple.
 Students will focus on linking conscious breath with a gentle and mindful flow.
 In this yoga class students will build strength, flexibility and concentration while cleansing the body and calming the mind.
 All levels are welcome.
 Please bring a towel or a mat to exercise on and any other props you have available.
 Class size is limited.
 Sign up soon!
 There is no charge for this class.
 Click to register